chenxingqiang/secret-learn/doc/developers/advanced_installation.rst

         --verbose --no-build-isolation \
         --config-settings editable-verbose=true

 #.
-Check that the installed jax-sklearn has a version number ending with
+Check that the installed secret-learn has a version number ending with
    `.dev0`:

    .. prompt:: bash $